 - Charities such as Goodwill, Salvation Army and Habitat for Humanity will also consider taking old mattresses if they’re in good condition and can be reused.

-- For deliveries in the state of Iowa only, Homemakers will remove your old mattress and box spring when they deliver your new one!
+- For in-home deliveries in the state of Iowa, Homemakers will remove your old mattress and box spring for a small additional fee.

 Top Mattress at Homemakers!Check Out the Top Mattress Brands for 2019!